OBDS-Training/OBDS_Precourse_Setup/Atom_troubleshooting.md

   `$ atom`

-4) You should be greeted by the atom welcome screen
+4) You should be greeted by the atom welcome screen -> if not see troubleshooting step 1 & 2 below

 5) Open `atom_test.py` in atom from the file/open menu